MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-ps.md

 This example demonstrates how to call an external PowerShell script to obtain an OAuth2 token.
 This is required by the implementation of the authentication delegate.

 This code is not intended for production use, but may be used for development and understanding auth concepts.

+## Prerequisites

+- Complete [(MIP) SDK setup and configuration](setup-configure-mip.md).
+Among other tasks, you'll register your client application in your Azure Active Directory (Azure AD) tenant.
+The application ID (also known as client ID) provided by Azure AD, will be used in your token aquisition logic in a following section.

 ## sample::auth::AcquireToken()